 - the phenomenon of mirage happened here

--legenda says that the desert was made of sand scattered by the devil.
-He wanted to fill the silver mine in Olkusz with sand.
+- the legend says that the desert was made of sand scattered by the devil.
+He wanted to cover the silver mine in Olkusz with sand.

 -Pustynia Błędowska served as an open air for the film "Pharaoh"